Advertising Career Profile: Neil French

 His natural charm, quick wit, and sharp mind meant that he didn't stay an account person for long, and after a few years he started his creative shop - Blacker Hyde - with a former colleague.
 The rest, as they say, is history; a great history that you can read about in Sorry For The Lobsters, Neil French's recently published autobiography.

 A copywriter's copywriter, Neil French is famous for writing long ads that often have almost no visuals at all.
 It's not unusual to see a Neil French Ad that is completely bereft of imagery and yet still draws the reader in with a snappy headline and deftly crafted copy.
 His work for ibidphoto.com was remarkable as it was for a photo stock house and was composed entirely from words; the headline - "Don't bother to read this, the picture's missing" - was not only a challenge but an indictment of the state of modern advertising.
-You can see the ad here at Neil French's website.
+You can see the ad on Neil French's website.
 It's one of the best ads you'll ever read.

 Neil French and Controversy